Dextrorphan

-Dextrorphan (DXO) is a psychoactive drug of the morphinan class which acts as an antitussive or cough suppressant and dissociative hallucinogen.
+Dextrorphan (DXO) is a psychoactive drug of the morphinan class which acts as an antitussive or cough suppressant and in high doses a dissociative hallucinogen.
 It is the dextrorotatory enantiomer of racemorphan; the levorotatory enantiomer is levorphanol.
 Dextrorphan is produced by O-demethylation of dextromethorphan by CYP2D6.
 Dextrorphan is an NMDA antagonist and contributes to the psychoactive effects of dextromethorphan.

 Pharmacology

 Pharmacodynamics

 The pharmacology of dextrorphan is similar to that of dextromethorphan (DXM).
-However, dextrorphan is much more potent as an NMDA receptor antagonist as well much less active as a serotonin reuptake inhibitor, but retains DXM's activity as a norepinephrine reuptake inhibitor.
+However, dextrorphan is much more potent as an NMDA receptor antagonist and much less active as a serotonin reuptake inhibitor, but retains DXM's activity as a norepinephrine reuptake inhibitor.

 It also has more affinity for the opioid receptors than dextromethorphan, significantly so at high doses.

 Pharmacokinetics

 Dextrorphan has a notably longer elimination half-life than its parent compound, and therefore has a tendency to accumulate in the blood after repeated administration of normally dosed dextromethorphan formulations.
 It is further converted to 3-HM by CYP3A4 or glucuronidated.